Carmen De La Rosa

 Carmen De La Rosa (born December 25, 1985) is an American politician from the state of New York.
 A Democrat, De La Rosa has represented District 10 on the New York City Council since January 2022.
 She previously represented the 72nd District in the New York State Assembly from 2017 to 2021.

 Early life, education, and family

 De La Rosa was born in the Dominican Republic but came to New York City with her family at a very young age, where they settled in northern Manhattan.
 She attended Mother Cabrini High School, before receiving her bachelor's degree at Fordham University in the Bronx.
-As of January 2022, she had one daughter with her partner, Jose.
+She has one daughter.

 Career

 Long interested in politics, De La Rosa was active in the Democratic Party and worked for the New York State Assembly, and later became Chief of Staff to New York City Councilmember Ydanis Rodriguez in 2014.
 In September 2015, she ran and was elected as a Democratic District Leader for the 72nd Assembly District.